NREL/reVX/reVX/least_cost_xmission/README.md

 <br>

-# Offshore LCP
+# Offshore Least Cost Paths

 ## Atlantic Offshore Wind Transmission (AOSWT) Workflow
 General steps to run the AOSWT analysis:

-1. Convert points-of-interconnection (grid connections on land) to transmission feature lines.
+1. Convert points-of-interconnection (POI) (grid connections on land) to transmission feature lines.
 Example notebook is at `reVX/examples/least_cost_paths/convert_points_of_interconnection_to_lines.ipynb`.
 The input CSV requires the following fields: 'POI Name', 'State', 'Voltage (kV)', 'Lat', 'Long'.
-2. Create offshore friction and barrier (exclusion) layers and merge with CONUS costa nd barrier layers.
-Example notbook is at `reVX/examples/least_cost_paths/combine_layers_and_add_to_h5.ipynb`.
+2. Create offshore friction and barrier (exclusion) layers and merge with CONUS costs and barrier layers.
+Example notebook is at `reVX/examples/least_cost_paths/combine_layers_and_add_to_h5.ipynb`.
 3. Determine desired sc\_point_gids to process.
 4. Select appropriate clipping radius.
 Unlike the CONUS analysis, which clips the cost raster by proximity to infinite sinks, the AOSWT uses a fixed search radius.
 5000 is a good starting point.
 Note that memory usage increases with the square of radius.
 5. Run analysis.
 See examples below.